renan-cunha/KDD-Enade-Computing/README.md

   or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
 ## Usage

-Run a first time to download and pre_process data, then run with the desired course.
+Run a first time to download and pre-process data, then run with the desired course.

 ### First time